time-link/timelink-py/README.rst

         :alt: Documentation Status

+This comes from the toplevel README.rst

 Timelink is an information system for person related information collected from historical sources.

 * Free software: MIT license